 I am forever grateful to Mike and the countless others that helped me on my journey.
 I am mentioning Mike at this moment, as he has offered me the opportunity to help with Mountain Goat Software public workshops.
 We were able to talk through my philosophy and what we are seeing in the industry to date.
 You can watch this video blog at Mike's website.

-I would love to see you in Silicon Valley, CA (Santa Clara) as a part of Mike's workshop or feel free to join me at any of my other public workshops.
+I would love to see you as a part of Mike's workshop or feel free to join me at any of my other public workshops.
 I am looking forward to the partnership and stand forever grateful at Mike's trust in me with his brand (arguably one of the most recognized brands in agile).